 If you are certain that someone has placed a tracking device on your car, but you can’t find it using these methods, then get professional help.

-You may have some luck finding someone knowledgable in these techniques by looking for people who specialize in automotive electronics, car audio or car alarms.
+You may have some luck finding someone knowledgeable in counter-surveillance techniques by looking for people who specialize in automotive electronics, car audio or car alarms.

-Also, don’t overlook private investigators or local shops who sell spy gear.
+But a better option are generally private investigators or local shops who sell spy gear.
 They’ll have the highest quality (and most expensive) bug detectors available to use.
-And they’re often the most experienced people around with spy recorders.
+And they’re often the most experienced people when it comes to spy recorders.

 - Your battery is losing charge more quickly.
 It may not just be that your phone is getting old, but it could be because someone is remotely accessing it.